 Cloud Scanners are virtualized SWG Scanning Servers configured to support connections only from user computers running the Trustwave Mobile Security Client, or specifically defined proxy servers, for example in remote offices.
-Cloud Scanners can be run on a number of different platforms and although the platform set-up varies, the Management Console configuration is the same for each server.
+Cloud Scanners can be run on a number of different platforms and although the platform setup varies, the Management Console configuration is the same for each server.

-Setting up details for the different platforms are as follows:
+Set up details for the different platforms are as follows:

-Cloud Scanner Platform Туре Setup Procedure Trustwave Hardware Appliance Private Cloud This document Trustwave Virtual Appliance Private Cloud This document Trustwave Secure Web Services - Hybrid Trustwave managed platform See the Hybrid Deployment Guide Amazon Web Services EC2 Infrastructure as a Service See the Hybrid Deployment Guide
+CLOUD SCANNER PLATFORM TYPE SETUP PROCEDURE Trustwave Hardware Appliance Private Cloud This document Trustwave Virtual Appliance Private Cloud This document Trustwave Secure Web Services - Hybrid Trustwave managed platform See the Hybrid Deployment Guide Amazon Web Services EC2 Infrastructure as a Service See the Hybrid Deployment Guide

-When one or more Cloud Scanners are deployed in a customer's own data centre, or a business partner's data centres using the Trustwave Hardware Appliance or Trustwave Virtual Appliance platform types, then this is termed a Private Cloud.
-Typically a Private Cloud is linked to the customer network by high bandwidth network connections.
+When one or more Cloud Scanners are deployed in a customer's own data center, or a business partner's data centers using the Trustwave Hardware Appliance or Trustwave Virtual Appliance platform types, this is termed a Private Cloud.
+Typically, a Private Cloud is linked to the customer network by high bandwidth network connections.